After face-recognition backlash, ID.me says government agencies will get more verification options – KION546

 The IRS’s plan was announced in November, but gained attention and scrutiny from privacy advocates as tax season begins and millions of people visit the agency’s site.

-At least one other federal agency is rethinking whether it will continue using ID.me.
+Some other federal agencies are also weighing whether to continue using ID.me.
 Drew Hirshfeld, performing the functions and duties of the director of the United States Patent and Trademark Office, told CNN Business in a statement on Tuesday that USPTO is “re-evaluating” its options “in light of recent reports.”
-As of April 9, USPTO is set to start requiring anyone who wants to file for a trademark electronically to first verify their identity with ID.me.
-(The agency’s other option has been, and will remain, filing for a trademark through the mail.)
+As of April 9, USPTO is set to start requiring anyone who wants to file for a trademark to first verify their identity with ID.me or with a paper form through the mail.

+A spokesperson for the Department of Veterans Affairs, which offers ID.me as an option for logging in to its website but does not use facial-recognition software for its authentication process, said the agency’s current “option year” on its contract with the company ends April 30.
+The VA has two more option years available after that, and the spokesperson said it’s “in the process of reviewing market research results” to decide what to do next.

 The-CNN-Wire